dinisvictor/rumos_bank_env/README.md

 # Rumos Bank

 This project was developed as part of my evaluation for the **Machine Learning Operationalization module**.
-My goal was to design and implement a full MLOps pipeline to support **Rumos Bank** in predicting the likelihood of customers defaulting on their credit obligations.
+The goal was to design and implement a full MLOps pipeline to support **Rumos Bank** in predicting the likelihood of customers defaulting on their credit obligations.
-I built this solution from end to end — from data analysis and model experimentation to production deployment and testing — using tools and best practices in MLOps.
+I built this solution from end to end — from data analysis and model experimentation to production deployment and testing — using tools and best practices in from the classes.

 ---